greenorca/m294-wissquiz-api/README.md

 # m294-wissquiz-api
 This is the Docker-Compose file for Wiss-Quiz (M294).

-It provides a Springboot-based API that provides
+The Springboot-based API that provides:

 1. GET http://localhost:8080/questions/1 # a bunch of questions and ansers for category with ID 1
 2. POST http://localhost:8080/questions/1 # adds a new question for cat ID 1.
-Follow this data structure {
+Follow this data structure:

+    ```json
+    {
-        "question": "What is the name of the biggest city?", "answers": [ {
+        "question": "What is the name of the biggest city?",
+        "answers": [ {